kjenney/brainteasers/README.md

 How to run it with the Script:

-Each clue is processed as a comma-separated-value string.
+Each clue is processed as a list.
 The elements are:
   - the number defined in the clue
   - how many digits to compare
   - whether the digits are valid or invalid